JGIBristol/ask-jgi-handbook/pages/Ask-JGI_shifts/shift-sign-up.md

 the series.
 Make sure you select **This event** from the "Edit" options.
 ```

 ::::{image} ../../images/shift_edit.png
-alt: A screengrab from the Ask-JGI outlook calendar showing how to edit shift events.
+:alt: A screengrab from the Ask-JGI outlook calendar showing how to edit shift events.
 ::::
 </br></br>

 1. Change the event title from **Open shift**
 to your name (the shift is being booked by Bob in the example
 below). </br></br>
 2. Set the event to show as **Busy**, as shown in the example below.

 ::::{image} ../../images/shift_busy.png
-A screengrab from the Ask-JGI outlook calendar showing an example of "Bob" working a shift.
+:alt: A screengrab from the Ask-JGI outlook calendar showing an example of "Bob" working a shift.
 ::::
 </br></br>

 3. Double check that you have entered your name and that the event is
    set to show as **Busy**.
 When satisfied, save your changes as shown below.
 ```{danger}